Sitraka17/Centrale_Marseille_ML/docs/findataset.md

 | **European Central Bank – Statistical Data Warehouse** | Financial data from central banks, including interest rates and inflation in Europe. | Economic policy analysis, European banking performance. | [ECB Data Warehouse](https://sdw.ecb.europa.eu/) |
 | **Open Payments (CMS)** | Data on payments made by pharmaceutical companies to healthcare providers. | Conflict of interest analysis, healthcare spending modeling. | [CMS Open Payments](https://openpaymentsdata.cms.gov/) |

-These datasets provide a rich source of financial data to build a complete pipeline, model, and industrialize your financial solutions, all while solving a real-world business problem.
-Choose based on the type of analysis you want to perform—whether it’s predictive, descriptive, or optimization-focused!

 <br>

 ## Kaggle's Financial Datasets